It relates to loneliness

 Once you’ve become aware of a need, what is the honest, intelligent, compassionate, and just thing you could do in response?
 Is there a creative way for you to help in meeting that need with your own time and resources?

 Maybe saying hello to the total stranger on the street would remind them that they may not be as lonely as they thought?
-Have you made the small your part of the world more friendly?
+Have you made your small part of the world more friendly?

 Suppose you are in the checkout line in the supermarket and you see someone, behind you, whom you perceive to be a person with some struggle in their life.
 (Just keeping your eyes and ears open enables you to make this assessment.)
 Why not hand the cashier some extra money for your purchase and quietly tell them to apply the change to the bill of the person behind you.
 If you walk out of the store quickly without looking back, it’s a cool experience.
 In some way, have you left someone better off today?